Convergence of Dynamics on Inductive Systems of Banach Spaces: Interchanging Lie-Trotter limits and inductive limits

-This idea applied to finite-dimensional approximations of Hilbert spaces (which are inductive systems) was recently used to prove a theorem on the validity of finite-dimensional approximation (e.g., by numerics) of infinite-dimensional Trotter problems in \cite{burgarth2022state}.
+In the context of finite-dimensional approximations of Hilbert spaces (which are inductive systems), this idea was recently used to prove a theorem on the validity of finite-dimensional approximations (e.g., by numerics) of infinite-dimensional Trotter problems in \cite{burgarth2022state}.

 \begin{proof} \ref{it:trotter_seminorm} $\Rightarrow$ \ref{it:convergent_trotter_lim}: Clearly $[T\d(t/k)S\d(t/k)]^k x\d$ is \jt-convergence preserving for any $k$.
 Let $x\d\in\C(E,j)$.
 The assumption implies that $U\d(t)x\d$ can be approximated by the \jt-convergent nets $[T\d(t/k)S\d(t/k)]^kx\d$ in seminorm.
 That $\C(E,j)$ is seminorm-closed implies that $U\d(t)x\d$ is also \jt-convergent.
-For the strong continuity of $U_\oo(t)$ we check item \hyperref[it:semigroups']{(1$'$)} of \cref{thm:evolution} to the space $\D$ (this item is introduced in the proof implies item \ref{it:semigroups}.
+For the strong continuity of $U_\oo(t)$, we check item \hyperref[it:semigroups']{(1$'$)} of \cref{thm:evolution} to the space $\D$ (this item is introduced in the proof implies item \ref{it:semigroups}.
 Since the space $\set{x\d\in \C(E,j)\given x_n\in \dom{C_n},\, \norm{C\d x\d}_\nets<\oo}$ contains $\D$ item \hyperref[it:semigroups']{(1$'$)} indeed holds.

 We now assume that $(\lambda-A\d-B\d)\D$ is seminorm dense and prove \ref{it:convergent_trotter_lim} $\Rightarrow$ \ref{it:trotter_seminorm}: Since we know that $U\d(t)$ is \jt\jt-convergent, we can directly proof \eqref{eq:trotter_at_lim}.
 The local uniformity in $t$ guarantees that $C_n$ is an extension of $A_n+B_n$, where $C_n$ is the generator of $U_n(t)$ \cite[Thm.~3.7]{chernoff}.
 Therefore, we have for all $x\d\in\D$ that $C\d x\d =A\d x\d+B\d x\d\in\C(E,j)$ and hence $\D\subset \dom{C\d}$.
 It follows that $\D_\oo \subset \dom{A_\oo}\cap \dom{B_\oo}$ but equality need not hold, to the best of our knowledge.
 For an element $x_\oo\in\dom{A_\oo}\cap\dom{B_\oo}$ to be in $\D_\oo$ requires that there is one net $x\d$ converging to $x_\oo$ such that $A\d x\d$ and $B\d x\d$ are \jts-convergent simultaneously.